 Buying property overseas is one of the biggest investments many foreigners make.
-Before you deep dive into a developing market, it’s important that you do thorough research, checking the market cycle, and how healthy the market is.
+Before you buy assets in a developing market, you must do thorough research and understand what you can expect from the market in the coming years.

-Thailand is inevitably one of the most popular countries when foreigners decide to buy property overseas.
-Therefore, I’ve written this article where I share my predictions for Thailand’s property market in 2019.
+Thailand is undoubtedly one of the most popular choices foreigners have when buying property overseas.
+In this article, I will explain what our predictions are for Thailand’s property market in 2020.

 Topics covered in this article:

 - Bangkok’s Property Market

 - How will Thailand’s property market perform in 2020?